-- Connect the TIG torch leads as shown - Ensure a suitable inert gas supply is connected - Turn the power switch located on the rear panel to "ON", the machine will now power up with the power LED on and the fan operating - Select TIG mode by pressing the welding mode selection key to TIG DC with pulse depending on your welding application (see page 12) - Open the gas valve of the cylinder and adjust the gas regulator and flow gas meter to obtain the desired flow rate.
-Press the torch trigger briefly, the solenoid valve will operate and gas will flow - Adjust the welding current according to the thickness of the work piece to be welded (for a guide to welding parameters, please refer to the table below)
+- Connect the TIG torch leads as shown - Ensure that a suitable inert gas supply is connected - Switch the power switch on the back panel to "ON" the machine is started with the power LED on and the fan working - Select TIG mode by switching to the welding mode selection key to either TIG DC or TIG DC with pulse depending on your welding application (see page 10) - Open the gas valve of the cylinder and adjust the gas regulator and flow gas meter to obtain the desired flow rate.
+Press the torch trigger briefly, the solenoid valve will operate and gas will flow - Adjust the welding current according to the thickness of the work piece to be welded (for a guide to welding parameters, please refer to the table below) - Hold the torch 2-4mm away from the work piece and then press the torch trigger.
+After arc is ignited, the HF discharge will cease, the current will maintain the preset value and welding can be carried out

-- Hold the torch 2-4mm away from the work piece and then press the torch trigger.
-After arc is ignited, the HF discharge will cease, the current will maintain the preset value and welding can be carried out - After releasing the torch trigger, the welding arc stops but gas continues flowing for the post flow time and welding ends - Adjust the downslope time potentiometer to change the time according to the welding process requirements
+After releasing the torch trigger, the welding arc stops but gas continues flowing for the post flow time and welding ends

+Adjust the downslope time potentiometer to change the time according to the welding process requirements